italoh623/WatchMe/README.md

 * **Npm** is distributed with Node.js which means that when you download Node.js, you automatically get npm installed on your computer.
 [Download Node.js](https://nodejs.org/en/download/)

+* **Yarn** is a package manager built by Facebook Team and seems to be faster than npm in general.
+[Download Yarn](https://yarnpkg.com/en/docs/install)

 To run this server you will need a node version 12.0.0 (minimum)

 # How to Install